drdominicsingaraj/ccp/Glossary.md

 | **Ordering** | Standard and FIFO (First-In-First-Out) queues | Standard topics for unordered, FIFO for ordered delivery | N/A |
 | **Data Protection** | Encryption at rest, message retention policies | Data masking, encryption in transit, and at rest | Content filtering, dedicated IP addresses |

+## AWS Machine Learning Services

+AWS offers a comprehensive set of machine learning services catering to various needs, from data scientists to developers and business analysts.
+Below is a summary of some key services:

+## Amazon SageMaker

+- **Description**: A fully managed service that enables data scientists and developers to quickly build, train, and deploy machine learning models.
+- **Key Features**:
+  - End-to-end machine learning workflow
+  - Broad framework support
+  - One-click model deployment
+  - Integrated Jupyter notebooks

+## Amazon Rekognition

+- **Description**: A service that makes it easy to add image and video analysis to your applications.
+- **Key Features**:
+  - Object and scene detection
+  - Facial recognition and analysis
+  - Unsafe content detection
+  - Text in image recognition

+## Amazon Comprehend

+- **Description**: A natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+- **Key Features**:
+  - Sentiment analysis
+  - Entity recognition
+  - Key phrase extraction
+  - Language detection

+## Amazon Polly

+- **Description**: A service that turns text into lifelike speech, allowing you to create applications that talk.
+- **Key Features**:
+  - Lifelike speech synthesis
+  - Supports multiple languages and voices
+  - Easy integration with other AWS services

+## Amazon Lex

+- **Description**: A service for building conversational interfaces into any application using voice and text.
+- **Key Features**:
+  - Automatic speech recognition (ASR)
+  - Natural language understanding (NLU)
+  - Integration with AWS Lambda for fulfilling functions

+## Amazon Translate

+- **Description**: A neural machine translation service that delivers fast, high-quality, and affordable language translation.
+- **Key Features**:
+  - Real-time translation
+  - Support for multiple languages
+  - Customizable translation

+## Amazon Textract

+- **Description**: A service that automatically extracts text and data from scanned documents.
+- **Key Features**:
+  - Extracts text, forms, and tables
+  - Machine learning-based document analysis
+  - Easy integration with other AWS services